 The number of grafts that is usually harvested in a single session is up to 5000.
 A single transplant is usually designed to be a stand-alone procedure but a second procedure can enhance the results of the first one.
 People usually decide to go for a second hair transplant surgery in order to achieve more density or more coverage.
 It is estimated that 1 in 2 people goes back for a second surgery after one year from the first hair transplant.

 Hair Transplantation is a simple, minimally invasive, and comparably low-risk medical procedure.
 However, as with any surgical procedure, there are risks associated and potential side effects, which may include bleeding, infection, swelling of the scalp and/or forehead, scarring, and uneven hair growth.
 Over 95% of hair transplant patients do not experience any postoperative issues.

-To minimize any postoperative complications, patients are advised to select an experienced hair transplant surgeon and to follow all recommended care.
+To minimise any postoperative complications, patients are advised to select an experienced hair transplant surgeon and to follow all recommended care.
 Most surgeons will prescribe antibiotics or anti-inflammatories to prevent infections post-procedure, and will recommend bandage compresses be worn to alleviate scalp tenderness.

 Yes!
 Hair transplants can be performed on the beard area, eyebrows, eyelashes, chest, abdomen, and pubic area.
 Hair transplants can also be used to fill in scars.

 For a facial hair transplant or a body hair transplant, the surgeon will need to evaluate the consistency of the hair in the recipient area and match it to an area of the body with a suitable donor site for the most natural look.